nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

 We Did It
 ---------

-That rounds up the tutorial.
-It's been a long winding road of code and editor usage but you now have your basic Tic-Tac-Toe multiplayer game.
-There are lots of possible improvements that be performed on the game of course.
-You could extend the game to be able to run multiple games at the same time against multiple player.
-If a player leaves or joins you might not want to render the whole dashboard but just update the list.
+That ends the Tic-Tac-Toe tutorial.
+It's been a long winding road of code and editor usage but you now have your basic Tic-Tac-Toe multi-player game.
+There are lots of possible improvements that be implemented in the game of course.
+You could extend the game to be able to run multiple games at the same time against multiple players.
 Maybe introduce a friend relationship with players ?.
 Your imagination is the limit.
 Go forth and expand it as much as you want.